dotnet/maui/README.md

 VS 2019+ is required for developing Xamarin.Forms.
 If you do not already have it installed, you can download it [here](https://www.visualstudio.com/downloads/download-visual-studio-vs).
 VS 2019+ Community is completely free.
 If you are installing VS 2019+ for the first time, select the "Custom" installation type and select the following from the features list to install:

-- .NET desktop development - In the `Summary > Optional select .NET Framework 4.7 SDK, .NET Framework 4.7 targeting pack`.
+- .NET desktop development - In the `Individual Components > .NET > .NET Framework 4.6.1 SDK, .NET Framework 4.6.1 targeting pack, .NET Framework 4.7.2 SDK, .NET Framework 4.7.2 targeting pack`.
-- Universal Windows Platform Development - In the `Summary > Optional select the Windows 10 Mobile Emulator`.
+- Universal Windows Platform Development
+  - `Individual Components > SDKs, libraries, and frameworks > Windows 10 SDK (10.0.19041.0), Windows 10 SDK (10.0.18362.0), Windows 10 SDK (10.0.16299.0)`.
+  - Download and install 14393 from https://go.microsoft.com/fwlink/p/?LinkId=838916
-- Mobile Development with .NET - In the `Summary > Optional select Xamarin Remoted Simulator, Xamarin SDK Manager, Intel Hardware Accelerated Execution Manager (HAXM)`
+- Mobile Development with .NET
+  - `Individual Components > Development Activities > Xamarin Remoted Simulator`
+  - If you're not using Hyper-V `Individual Components > Emulators > Hyper-V Intel Hardware Accelerated Execution Manager (HAXM)`
+- Most current SDK version of .NET Core
+  - Or install the most current .NET Core SDK from here https://dotnet.microsoft.com/download

-The Android 10.0 API 29 SDK is required for developing Xamarin.Forms.
-It can be installed by using the [Xamarin Android SDK Manager](https://docs.microsoft.com/xamarin/android/get-started/installation/android-sdk).
+The Android 10.0 API 29 SDK and Android 9.0 API 28 SDK are required for developing Xamarin.Forms.
+They can be installed by using the [Xamarin Android SDK Manager](https://docs.microsoft.com/xamarin/android/get-started/installation/android-sdk).

 We also recommend installing [Xamarin Android Device Manager](https://developer.xamarin.com/guides/android/getting_started/installation/android-emulator/xamarin-device-manager/) This will use the HAXM tools installed above and allow you to configure Android Virtual Devices (AVDs) that emulate Android devices.
 If you already have VS 2019+ installed, you can verify that these features are installed by modifying the VS 2019+ installation via the Visual Studio Installer.

+##### Provisioning script
+If you are getting errors about missing SDks you can run our provisioning script in PowerShell or CMD

+- build.cmd -Target provision
+- ./build.ps1 -Target provision

 ### Mac ###
 #### Install Visual Studio for Mac 2019 ####